-All teachers at Gosforth Junior High Academy are accountable for the progress of students with SEND.
-Provision for students with SEND is managed by the SENDCO.
-At Gosforth Junior High Academy, all teachers are able to teach students with SEND.
+All teachers at Gosforth Junior High Academy are accountable for the progress of students with SEN. Provision for students with SEN is managed by the SENCO.
+At Gosforth Junior High Academy, all teachers can teach students with SEN.

-- Training is available throughout the year to all staff within Gosforth Junior High Academy (both teaching and support staff) - Bespoke training is organised where there has been a need identified - Information about individual needs is shared with all teaching and support staff via the SEND register and Student Support Plans; this register contains information regarding their specific need and their Support Plan details strategies to support them - All new staff are inducted on SEND, which includes a focus on Quality First Teaching (QFT) - An annual report will be made available to the Academy Advisory Group on the effectiveness of SEND provision - Teacher data, teacher referrals and standardised assessment data will be used to used to inform students identified for interventions
+- Training is available throughout the year to all staff within Gosforth Junior High Academy (both teaching and support staff) - Bespoke training is organised where there has been a need identified - Information about individual needs is shared with all teaching and support staff via the SEN register and Student Support Plans; this register contains information regarding their specific need and their Support Plan details strategies to support them - All new staff are inducted on SEN, which includes a focus on Quality First Teaching (QFT) - An annual report will be made available to the Local Authority Group on the effectiveness of SEN provision - Teacher data, teacher referrals and standardised assessment data will be used to used to inform students identified for interventions